thachmpham/thachmpham.github.io/md/ref/grub.md

 Master Boot Record.

 - Master Boot Record (MBR) is the first 512 bytes of a disk.
-- grub-install writes boot code to MBR.
+- Command grub-install writes boot code to MBR.
 - When power on, BIOS executes the boot code to start the boot process.

 | Offset | Size         | Purpose                                  |